pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

     - Also Oracle, DB2, Access, and MS SQL Server.

 - Snodgrass led a standardization effort back in the 90s that didn't quite succeed.
-  - Some day SQL:2011 is based on that, but not completely.
+  - Some say SQL:2011 is based on that, but not completely.